Ceremony Start Time

 We strongly recommend that you take out insurance to provide cover for circumstances that could result in the ceremony not taking place – for example, in the case of severe adverse weather conditions when staff may be unable to reach a venue.

-Confetti isn't permitted inside Eastbourne Town Hall.
-Only Eco-friendly confetti to be used outside the town hall.
+Confetti isn't permitted inside the Town Hall.
+Only Eco-friendly confetti to be used outside.